fega/arduair/README.md

   - ME03-NO2: NO2 Sensor
   - Here we have a couple of alternatives, also AQICN.com have another bunch of references with some experimentation.
 - some Resistances and transistors
-- 1 2200 mAh 7.4v 35c Hi-Lithium polimer battery
+- 1 2200 mAh 7.4v 35c Hi-Lithium polymer battery
 - 3 lm317 for supply regulation

 #### Instructions